-We encourage you to work together on Written Homework sets and Online Homework sets.
+We encourage you to work together on Online Homework sets, and in groups on the Written Homework sets.
 You are free to ask for help, but you are responsible for understanding the material.
 Exams will ask you for more than just calculations, so be sure that you understand the answers and explanations in your responses.
 On Tests, Midterms, and Homework Quizzes you are to work alone to demonstrate your understanding.
+On the Written Homework sets you can discuss "big-picture" ideas with other groups and tutors, but not details of your calculations.